iMaximal/cryptocurrency-dashboard-react/README.md

+# Cryptocurrency Dashboard

-# Study project
+## Study project

-This code example is not best practice.
+This code example from author of Udemy course is not best practice.

 Don't use it on production.